Former Idaho Attorney General: The case against Lori Vallow is 'uniquely and cleverly constructed'

 "One, she can produce the children at her own custody," he said.
 "Number two, she can show they're in a lawful and proper custody, being duly cared for by a third person or in the alternative if the children are no longer living, they don't have to be anybody's care or custody or control, but of course that raises substantial legal questions."

-On Monday, March 2 at 9 a.m., Lori Vallow is expected to back into court for her extradition hearing.
+On Monday, March 2 at 9 a.m., Lori Vallow is expected to be back in court for her extradition hearing.

 "A hearing will be held before a judge to determine whether these are proper and lawful charges and whether this particular defendant is the person who was sought in Idaho," Leroy said.
 "This case is really, very unique."